padagraph/botapadd/README.md

      @ Test: #id ; %+ prop ; another
      1; a, b, c ; another
-     this will create 3 links
+     ! this will create 3 links
      1 -- a
      1 -- b
      1 -- c

-* mixing '%', '+' and '='
+* mixing '%', '+' and '=' :

 '=' create a clique of the nodes means create a link between each values

      @ Test: #id ; %+= prop ; another
      1; a, b, c ; another
-     this will create 3 links row -- prop
+     ! this will create 3 links like row -- prop
      1 -- a
      1 -- b
      1 -- c